Finally – everything I know about painting cabinets, condensed into one place. And it all applies to painting furniture too!

 3. Label & Remove Doors

-While the front of your cabinet doors are drying, label the inside of the doors and cabinets, using the raffle ticket method.
+While the first coat of paint on the front of your cabinet doors are drying, label the inside of the doors and cabinets, using the raffle ticket method.

 Raffle ticket labels: Make two pieces of tape with the same number on each.
 Stick one to the inside of the cabinet and one to the inside of the door.
 When it’s time to reattach your doors, simply match up the numbers!